 GSSP, A special Program FOR INTERNATIONAL graduate Students

-In cooperation with the Graduate School Scholarship Programme (GSSP) of the German Academic Exchange Service (DAAD) , the iGSS will offer to four promising international graduate students the opportunity to undertake their doctoral studies within RESOLV.
+In cooperation with the Graduate School Scholarship Programme (GSSP) of the German Academic Exchange Service (DAAD) , the iGSS will again offer in 2022 and 2023 four promising international graduate students the opportunity to undertake their doctoral studies within RESOLV.
 The current call for applications is open October 10th - December 12, 2022 for two scholarships holders to begin doctoral studies approx. May* - 1 December 2023, *visa and paperwork time dependent.
-They will be funded by DAAD for up to 4 years.
-For more information please read here .
+They will be funded by the DAAD for up to 4 years.
+To start the application process, please visit our GSSP website .

 Do you hold a B.Sc. in chemistry, physics, biology, mathematics or engineering?
 The international Master's program "Molecular Sciences - Spectroscopy and Simulation" (iMOS) offers a two years’ programme with the unique chance to acquire cutting-edge skills in laser spectroscopy and microscopy, computer simulation, and quantum chemistry.
 The application portal for the 2023 class, starting October 2023, will be open from December 2022 - 15 June 2023.
 If also applying to iGSS Track II, please plan ahead and apply no later than 15 May.
 Please contact iMOS at RUB.de for more information outside of the typical application period.

 Download the iMOS MSc.
 Application 1 .pdf here.